How famed author Gerald Durrell inspired Assam’s initiative to save the world’s tiniest pig

 The Trust is also engaged in a long-term plan of “re-wilding” the Manas National Park’s grasslands of — basically habitat restoration and management.

 “We also are trying to raise awareness about grassland degradation.
-First, we have told forest authorities to do the burning in the mid part of the dry season (January-February) instead of during the early season (November-December), which is usually the last stage for a gestation for a hog.
+First, we have told forest authorities to do the burning in the mid part of the dry season (January-February) instead of during the early season (November-December), which is usually their mating period and the late season (March-May), which is the last stage for gestation for a hog.
 Second, we have also suggested an introduction of a fire line between two grasslands — this ensures controlled burning,” Deka says.

 Since then all three reintroduction areas — Sonai Rupai, Orang and Barnadi — has seen effective grassland rehabilitation.

 “What the hog needs now, more than ever, is increased awareness,” says Deka.
-In 2017, UK-based volunteer from DWCT, Daniel Craven made a documentary titled Durrell’s Underhogs to highlight “how the world’s smallest pig has learnt to survive on their own four feet”.
+In 2017, UK-based DWCT worker Daniel Craven made a documentary titled Durrell’s Underhogs to highlight “how the world’s smallest pig has learnt to survive on their own four feet”.

 Today, the program is arguably one of the most successful conservation breeding initiatives.